+Creation

-Creation Unit
+Unit Size

-Name of the Fund Size
+5,000

+5,000

+5,000

-Gabelli Growth Innovators ETF 5,000
+5,000

-Gabelli Financial Services Opportunities ETF 5,000

-Gabelli Equity Income ETF 5,000
+5,000

-Gabelli Small & Mid Cap ETF 5,000

-Gabelli Micro Cap ETF 5,000
+5,000

-Gabelli Love Our Planet & People ETF 5,000

-Gabelli Automation ETF 5,000
+5,000

-Gabelli Commercial Aerospace and Defense ETF 5,000

-Gabelli Green Energy ETF 5,000
+5,000

 In its discretion, the Adviser reserves the right to increase or decrease the number of a Fund's shares that constitute a Creation Unit.
 The Board reserves the right to declare a split or a consolidation in the number of shares outstanding of a Fund, and to make a corresponding change in the number of shares constituting a Creation Unit, in the event that the per share price in the secondary market rises (or declines) to an amount that falls outside the range deemed desirable by the Board.